Sriramr0598/mini-codes/README.md

 # mini-codes
-Just some small working python fucntional programs
+Just some mini functional games, developed using python